Newspaper Page Text

 OF MOST OF ATLANTA'S LEAD

-ING DEALERS.
+ING DEAT.ERS.
 STORE MANA

-GERS AND CLERKS WILI, RE
+GERS AND CLERKS WILT, RE

-SPECT YOU WHEN YOU PROVE!
+SPECT YOU WHEN YOU PROVE]

-$HAT YOU HAVE RACE PRIDE.|
+THAT YOU HAVE RACE PRIDE.
+I

-MENTION THE WORLD EVERY |
+MENTION THE WORLD EVERY;

-TIME YOU BUY. l
+TIME YOU BUY.

 Streams in the Desert

-“PERFECT THROUGH SUFFERING”
+‘‘PERFECT THROUGH SUFFERING”

 Heb.
 2:10